Is Sorting and Organizing Your Photos After Scanning Actually Better?

 You're bound to stumble upon new photos along the way; it's just part of the process.
 Life keeps us busy, and photos have a knack for popping up when you least expect them.

-The decision to hold off on doing much of the organizing, sorting, and chronologically ordering your photos until after they have been scanned and made into digital files isn’t just about making things easier โ it’s about saving yourself from unnecessary stress and hassle down the road.
+The decision to hold off on doing much of the organizing, sorting, and chronologically ordering your photos until after they have been scanned and made into digital files isn't just about making things easier – it's about saving yourself from unnecessary stress and hassle down the road.

 Most folks will find that once you dive into organizing your digital photos, in no time, you'll get the hang of the software and realize how simple it is to sort everything out on your computer.
 In fact, it's usually as easy as selecting a few photos and dragging them into their respective folders on the left-hand side of the screen.